 Director of ICF Services

 Theresa Brockert, RN

 Theresa Brockert began with St. Joseph Home in March of 1993.
 In 1998, Brockert began the Harold C. Schott Respite Program and has been instrumental in g rowing this program ever since.
-In 2012, Brockert was promoted to Director of Nursing and Respite Services.
+In 2012, Brockert was promoted to Director of Nursing and Respite Services and as of 2017 she has been named the Director of Intermediate Care Facility Services.
 She earned an Applied Science degree from the University of Cincinnati in 2003.

 Eunice Timoney Ravenna

 Vice President of Mission Advancement